greggersaurus/OpenSteamController/Jingle/README.md

 ## Downloading Jingle Data to the Controller

-SCJingle is a GUI created Qt which converts .musicxml files to Jingle Data format and sends that data to the Steam Controller running Open Steam Controller Firmware.
+SCJingleConverter is a GUI created Qt which converts .musicxml files to Jingle Data format and sends that data to the Steam Controller running Open Steam Controller Firmware.